CrowdWare/shift/announcement.md

 We're excited to announce the upcoming alpha release of Shift, a revolutionary approach to decentralized social networking.
 This innovative platform aims to create a social network free from advertisements, censorship, and the constraints of traditional social media.

-Built on the trustchain implementation from IPv8 by a university in Delft, Netherlands, Shift offers a truly decentralized and secure platform.
+Shift offers a truly decentralized and secure platform.
 Our goal is to provide a platform that empowers users, respects their privacy, and promotes freedom of expression.

 In addition, Shift introduces an exciting new concept: the Early Adoption Reward.
 EAR is a reward system for early adopters and pioneers on our platform.
 Users will have the opportunity to earn Liquid Micro Coins (LMC) by participating in the network, offering a unique benefit for those who join in the early stages of our platform.